mohimanilab/MS2Planner/README.md

 - ```-sample```: name of the sample (used for mzmine3 full feature table)
 - ```-bg```: name of the background sample (used for mzmine3 full feature table)
 - ```-suffix```:name of the suffix of the name (Area or Height) (used for mzmine3 full feature table)
 - ```-max_same_RT```: <span style="color:red"> Restrict the number of features with the same RT to that value.
-It will keep the most intense ones in the reference sample and will be used for mzTab and MZmine table.
+It will keep the most intense ones in the reference sample and will be used for the CSV table and MZmine table.

 ## Support for MZmine3
 ```-sample```, ```-bg``` and ```-suffix``` and ```-max_same_RT``` are all **NECESSARY** for parsing MZmine3 full feature table.
 When these fields are not ```None```, MS2Planner will parse the full feature table and output the new-formatted path, otherwise output format is the original.
 Since new output format is **comma separated**, .csv format is recommended for output (instead of .txt).